 The gun recoils, and as such, the slide cycles and resets your trigger.
 Additionally, with the Cool Fire Trainer installed, the gun is inert and will not feed normal ammunition.

-The Cool Fire Trainer comes with a TRT tool that is comparable in functionality to the MagBlok previously mentioned.
+The Cool Fire Trainer comes with a TRT tool comparable in functionality to the MagBlok previously mentioned.

 Pros: As close to real firearm training and manipulation, you can get in dry fire: simulated recoil, resetting trigger, your gun, your trigger.
 Optionally can provide visual feedback and renders the gun inert.
 Overcomes all 3 of our listed challenges if used with the addon laser module.

 Cons: Most expensive option on this list.
-If you add the CO2 tank and laser module you are in the cost range of a new or used gun.
-The installation and uninstallation process; while not as complex as the resetting trigger kit above; still requires a basic field strip of the gun.
+If you add the CO2 tank and laser module, you are in the cost range of a new or used gun.
+While not as complex as the resetting trigger kit above, the installation and uninstallation process still requires a basic field strip of the gun.

-So What Is the Best Approach To Dry Fire With A Glock?
+So What Is the Best Approach on How To Dry Fire A Glock Handgun?

 Let me and other readers know in the comments below which of these tools you prefer or if you think I've left something out!